bjones1/CodeChat_Editor/docs/implementation.md

 Server.
 The Server forwards messages from one client to the other, translating as necessary (for example, between source code and the Editor format).

+### Editor-overlay filesystem

+When the Client displays a file provided by the IDE, that file may not exist in the filesystem (a newly-created document), the IDE's content may be newer than the filesystem content (an unsaved file), or the file may exist only in the filesystem (for examples, images referenced by a file).
+The Client loads files by sending HTTP requests to the Server with a URL which includes the path to the desired file.
+Therefore, the Server must first ask the IDE if it has the requested file; if so, it must deliver the IDE's file contents; if not, it must load thee requested file from the filesystem.
+This process -- fetching from the IDE if possible, then falling back to the filesystem -- defines the editor-overlay filesystem.

 #### Network interfaces between the Client, Server, and IDE

 The Server performs translation between the IDE and the Client: